 - Review the evidence provided to support the information and apply the above tips to that as well.

 - Think critically - fake news is everywhere these days.

-To learn more about information and media literacy, check out this @ Your Library blog post written by Angela Meady, Director of Collections at TBPL or some of the resources listed below:
+To learn more about information and media literacy, check out the resources listed below: